therohk/hiberium/README.md

 Code generator for working springboot, hibernate projects from csv schema definition.

-Generate a high quality deployable spring boot application using freemarker templates to generate code.
+Generate a high quality deployable web application using freemarker templates to generate code.

 1. Download this repository and open with Intellij